oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

 * Transactions and analytics on JSON data
 * Oracle APEX Application Development

-This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW]) on Oracle Cloud.
-In this lab, you will provision a new ADW instance.
-While this lab uses ADW, the steps are the same for creating an ATP database.
+This lab walks you through the steps to get started using the Oracle Autonomous Database on Oracle Cloud. you will provision a new Autonomous Data Warehouse instance.

-Estimated Time: 10 minutes
+Estimated Time: 20 minutes

 ### Objectives